SrivinaySridhar/NPTEL_db/README.md

 ## [Link to DB data](https://drive.google.com/drive/folders/1E4eoLFFoUsh7HhKjhsQEJhHU9y7K_gf7?usp=share_link)

 ## How to clean the data
 In progress: Will modify to make it simpler - 1 input, 1 output.
-Can try to add the duration and discipline independent of the db insertion - That will be the sole input.
+Can try to add the duration and discipline to the Course_details.csv beforehand - That will be the sole input.

-### Important: Running this code drops the following courses:
+### Important - Running this code drops the following courses:
 1. noc22-ce88
 2. noc22-ch46